Please note that there is no bread in these “breadsticks”! They just taste like bread. :)

 Let me back up a sec…

 Lately I’ve been seeing cauliflower crust pizza recipes pop up all over the place.
 It seemed like the new fad, so of course I didn’t want to make it.
-When it comes to food, I’m drawn to the real deal with things like pizza and breadsticks, and I didn’t see how a “crust” made out of cauliflower could be good, let alone simulate a real crust.
+When it comes to food, I’m drawn to the real deal with things like pizza and breadsticks, and I didn’t see how a “crust” made out of cauliflower could be good, let alone reminiscent of a real crust.

-The other day when a friend called asking if I’d tried cauliflower crust pizza and I said no, she insisted I do in no uncertain terms…she even threatened to not make her veggie-stuffed-and-smothered chicken breasts for me again until I try it.
+The other day when a friend called asking if I’d tried cauliflower crust pizza and I said no, she insisted I do so in no uncertain terms…she even threatened to not make her veggie-stuffed-and-smothered chicken breasts for me again until I try it.
 (Her veggie-stuffed-and-smothered chicken breasts are killer, so this is huge in my world.)
 She was as giddy about cauliflower crust then as I am now.

 I agreed to make cauliflower crust, but as breadsticks instead of pizza.
 (As far as I’m concerned, pizza, specifically New York-style, holds a special place in my heart and a cauliflower-crusted imposter has no place masquerading there.)